NSS-Day-Cohort-55/client-side-mastery/05-martins-aquarium/chapters/LINKEDIN_HELLO_WORLD_DEUX.md

 The most important lesson I learned during this group project was how important it is to plan your components, structure, layout, and modules before you start writing code.
 I also learned how git and Github can help a team work on a project together effectively.

 ## Github
-Continue to craft your Github profile you highlight your projects.
+Continue to craft your Github profile and highlight your projects.

+* Fork this project to your account
 * Pin a project to your profile view
 * Complete the project descriptions with relevant information
 * Create a README.md for the project